Ajay-Chaudhari01001/30_Days-JS-Projects/README.md

 4) Asynchronous Programming: Implemented asynchronous functions and used Promises and async/await to handle asynchronous tasks efficiently, resulting in faster and more responsive web applications.

-5) API Integration: Integrated external APIs into JavaScript projects to fetch and display real-time data, such as weather information or social media feeds.
+5) API Integration: Integrated external APIs into JavaScript projects to fetch and display real-time data, such as weather information or Country wise data.